cadekalander77/UFO-Sighting/README.md

 1. We could have added a charts for better presentation.
 2.  instead of type in the values, we could have added a drop down and select from the list.
+3. Pull data from a souce that is continously updating